Park Hae-joon: 2020–2024: Mainstream success and critical acclaim

+The following year, Park appeared as homicide detective Kim Ho-tae in the Netflix horror-thriller The 8th Night (2021).
+He also portrayed Park Tae-su in Han Jae-rim's disaster film Emergency Declaration which screened out of competition section at both the 74th Cannes Film Festival as and the 55th Sitges Film Festival.
 In 2022, he starred in TVING's I Have Not Done My Best Yet, portraying an unemployed father of two.

-In 2023, Park returned to the big screen in Kim Sung-su's film 12.12: The Day, alongside Hwang Jung-min, Jung Woo-sung, Lee Sung-min, and Kim Sung-kyun.
-Set against the backdrop of the December 12, 1979, military coup, the film was released theatrically on November 22, 2023, with Park playing the role of Major General Roh Tae-gun, based on Roh Tae-woo.
-The film grossed $97 million worldwide against a $17 million budget, becoming the highest-grossing Korean film of 2023 and the fourth-highest-grossing Korean film of all time.
-Park was inducted into the "Chungmuro 10 Million Viewers Club," a recognition given to actors whose films have sold more than 10 million tickets in South Korea, and received a nomination for Best Supporting Actor at the Blue Dragon Film Awards for his performance.
+Park returned to cinema in 2023 with Kim Sung-su's 12.12: The Day, starring alongside Hwang Jung-min, Jung Woo-sung, Lee Sung-min, and Kim Sung-kyun.
+Released on November 22, the film is set during the 1979 South Korean coup d'état.
+Park playing the role of Major General Roh Tae-gun, based on Roh Tae-woo.
+The production was a massive success, grossing $97 million against a $17 million budget to become the highest-grossing Korean film of 2023 and the fourth-highest-grossing Korean film of all time.
+This performance earned Park a Best Supporting Actor nomination at the Blue Dragon Film Awards and induction into the prestigious "Chungmuro 10 Million Viewers Club."